chukwuekeuzoma/React-Class-Component/README.md

    The New version of react uses class components.

 # Class defination in Javascript React
-  this is simple a blueprint for creating objects that have the same properties and access the same methods
+  This is simple a blueprint for creating objects that have the same properties and access the same methods

+  Note:- Using Props in class component we no logger have to accetpt props anywhere it will be automatically be added to the object that grt created with this class.